Diesel prices continue falling over holidays - TheTrucker.com

 LITTLE ROCK, Ark. — Diesel prices have dropped for the seventh consecutive week, now sitting at $4.537 per gallon, on average, throughout the nation.

-Meanwhile, benchmark U.S. crude oil for February delivery fell 3 cents to $79.53 a barrel Tuesday.
+Meanwhile, benchmark U.S. crude oil for February delivery fell 3 cents to $79.53 a barrel on Dec.
+27.

 Brent crude for February delivery rose $2.94 to $83.92 a barrel.
 Wholesale gasoline for January delivery fell 2 cents to $2.36 a gallon.